IntelagentStudios/chatbot-ui/public/setup-flow.md

 # 🧭 Intelagent Chatbot Setup Flow Guide
+# 🧭 Intelagent Chatbot Setup Flow Guide

 This is the official setup logic followed by the Setup Agent.
 It defines the expected user steps and how the chatbot should respond.

 ---

 ## 🎯 Goals
-- Collect and confirm the user’s domain
+- Collect and confirm the user's domain
 - Generate a unique `site_key`
 - Present the embed code using that key
 - Store `site_key` + `domain` securely via output